Computing analytic Bayes factors from summary statistics in repeated-measures designs: Background

 To use Equation \ref{eq:bicBF} for computing Bayes factors, we need only know the BIC values for models $\h_0$ and $\h_1$.
 In the context of analysis of variance presented earlier, the BIC can be calculated \citep{raftery1995} as

-One downside to the BIC method is that it requires users to have the ``raw'' data available in order to compute $SSR$ and $SST$.
-One way to improve Equation \ref{eq:bicBF} is recast the Bayes factor computation to a form that requires only summary statistics. \citet{faulkenberry2018} initially did this for between-subjects designs, and then extended that result to the context of repeated-measures designs \citep{faulkenberry2020} by deriving the formula:
+One downside to the BIC method is that it requires users to have the ``raw'' data available in order to compute $SSR$ and $SST$. \citet{faulkenberry2018} improved Equation \ref{eq:bicBF} for between-subjects designs by recasting the Bayes factor computation to a form that requires only summary statistics. \citet{faulkenberry2020} then extended that result to the context of repeated-measures designs by deriving the formula:

-The following example nicely illustrates the use of (and a problem with) Equation \ref{eq:bic2}.
+The following example illustrates the use of (and a problem with) Equation \ref{eq:bic2}.
 In a repeated-measures ($k=2$) study with $n=18$ participants, \citet{fayol2012} observed that mean solution times to subtraction problems were 43 milliseconds faster when the subtraction sign was briefly presented before the actual problem itself, $F(1,17) = 27.17$, $p<0.001$.
 Using Equation \ref{eq:bic2}, we can compute the BIC Bayes factor for these observed data as: